 A victim mindset uses unhealthy coping strategies to deal with underlying issues causing pain and fear.
 These coping strategies of the Ego are harmful because they harm others while masking the underlying issues.
 The fear and pain of the unresolved problems leak through these unhealthy coping mechanisms.

-These strategies manifest as negative and harmful behaviors and harmful repercussions on their lives.
+These strategies manifest as harmful behaviors and harmful repercussions on their lives.
 It also has an impact on everyone in their circle of influence.
 It differs from someone who suffers harm.
 People can be victims of a crime or injustice without taking on a victim mindset.

 Moving beyond your limits, reaching beyond the victim and survivor’s roles, requires dealing with fear and pain that keeps us locked into these roles.
 If we can face and deal with the underlying issues, we can move from victim to survivor.
 It’s a big transition.